cityjson/cjval/README.md

 ### For CityJSONSeq

-To validate a stream of [CityJSONFeature](https://www.cityjson.org/cityjsonseq/), you need to 'cat' the file:
+To validate a stream of [CityJSONFeature](https://www.cityjson.org/cityjsonseq/), you need to pipe the file to `cjval`:

 ```sh
 cat mystream.city.jsonl | cjval --verbose
 ```

-Or you can use [cjseq](https://github.com/cityjson/cjseq) to generate the stream from a CityJSON file:
+Alternatively, you can use [cjseq](https://github.com/cityjson/cjseq) to generate the stream from a CityJSON file:

 ```sh
 cjseq cat -f myfile.city.json | cjval --verbose
 ```

-and you'll get a short report per line (which is one `CityJSON` followed by several `CityJSONFeature`).
+You'll get a short report per line (which is one `CityJSON` followed by several `CityJSONFeature`).

-`--verbose` is used to get a detailed report per line, if not used then only lines with errors are reported.
+`--verbose` is used to get a detailed report per line; if not used, only lines with errors are reported.

 ## Contributors